timothyjensen/admin-sticky-notes-2/README.md

 ## Instructions

 - Sticky notes must first be created on the page editor screen.
-Simply fill in the heading and content for the note and publish the page/post.
+Simply fill in the content for the note and publish the page/post.
 - Once notes are created they can be edited on the front end.